-Phoenix, Arizona: Mystery CastleBoyce Luther Gulley started building the 5-story castle out of junk in 1930, in secret, as a gift to his daughter Mary Lou.
-She conducted tours until her death Nov.
-3, 2010; the Mystery Castle Historical Foundation continues.
+Phoenix, Arizona: Mystery CastleBoyce Luther Gulley built a five-story castle out of junk from 1930-1945, in secret, as a gift to his daughter Mary Lou.
+She moved in after he died, and conducted tours until her death on November 3, 2010; the Mystery Castle Historical Foundation continues.

 Visitor Tips and News About Mystery Castle

 Took a tour of Mystery Castle the first Saturday of October 2004.
 Miss Gulley is now in her early eighties and still gives half of the tour.
 The other guide told us more interesting dope than Gulley did.
 For example, no one is allowed in her bedroom.
 One woman insisted and Gulley replied, "Even Clark Gable didn't get in there."
 Marilyn Monroe, however, according to the guide, was allowed up to the bedroom.
 Ron Reagan took a tour of the house when he was a movie star.
 President Eisenhower received a tour of the house when he was in the White House.
 President Clinton showed up at the gate with Secret Service in tow and Miss Gulley, who had the flu, turned them away.
 For $5 it's a big bang for the buck.[Barb, 11/29/2004]

 The house was built by Boyce Luther Gulley, who died in 1945, over a 15 year period before he could send for his family.
 It has 18 rooms, 13 fireplaces, and numerous parapets but, until recently, no water or electricity.
 Take Central Avenue to two miles south of Baseline Road, then east on Mineral Road to the castle entrance.
 Mary Lou Gulley, who still lives there, gives entertaining tours.
 I love eccentrics.[Ron Glantz, 04/05/2004]